Quelling the spread of monkeypox

 In order to forestall a global health crisis, as Covid-19 did, the warning signs and omens of monkeypox outbreak must not go unheeded as it becomes obligatory for everyone to be on red alert!

-- Ojewale, of the Public Affairs and Enlightenment Department of LASTMA, writes via kayodeojewale@gmail.com
+- Ojewale, of the Public Affairs and Enlightenment Department of LASTMA, writes in via kayodeojewale@gmail.com.